johtela/vscode-modaledit/README.md

 normal mode.
 If you wish, you can remap this command to another key by pressing `Ctrl+K Ctrl+S`.

-### Selections
+### Selections/Visual Mode

 ModalEdit does not have a separate selection/visual mode as Vim has.
 It is possible to select text both in normal mode and insert mode.
-The `[S]` text in the status bar indicates when there is text selected.
+However, since it is typical that commands in normal have different behavior when selection is active, the status bar text changes to indicate that.
+You can change the text shown in status bar using [configuration parameters](#changing-status-bar)

 ![Selection active](images/selected-text.png)

 ModalEdit defines a new command `modaledit.toggleSelection` which allows you to start selecting text in normal mode without holding down the shift key.
 This imitates Vim's visual mode.

 ## Configuration